 Job Posting: Designated Real Estate Appraiser

 Seeking designated real estate appraisers.
 Fortier Mattila Appraisals Inc. (headquartered in North Battleford, SK) is looking at adding to our appraisal team.
-We currently have offices in North Battleford, Warman, Meadow Lake, Kindersley and Shellbrook, SK and are looking for the right individual to join our team and expand our appraisal division.
+We currently have offices in the Battlefords, Kindersley, Meadow Lake, Prince Albert, Saskatoon and Warman, SK and are looking for the right individual to join our team and expand our appraisal division.
 Work from home with administrative support and with a group of experienced appraisers.
 We are open to discussing expanding into new markets with the right individuals.
-We are open to AACI, CRA members of the Appraisal Institute of Canada and DAC and DAR members of CNAREA.
+We are open to AACI, CRA members of the Appraisal Institute of Canada.
 Competitive compensation available, flexible work environment.
 Familiarity with rural real estate markets is a bonus as is a background in agriculture.
 Applicants can submit resumes complete with cover letter and references to: firstname.lastname@example.org